Is It Time To Buy Stock? The Travelers Companies (TRV)

 The Travelers Companies (TRV) STOCK PRICE MOVEMENT:

-The Travelers Companies (TRV) stock price positioned at -15.67% from the 52 week high and situated at 1.95% from 52 week low.
-1930724 shares traded on hands while it’s an average volume stands with 1.31M shares.
-In last trading session, the stock received negative focus on shares from Traders.
-The stock has performed -2.48% and it registered share value at $130.79 in recent trade transaction.
-It has dividend yield of 2.51% and Payout Ratio is 31.80%.
+The Travelers Companies (TRV) stock price positioned at -17.67% from the 52 week high and situated at 8.77% from 52 week low.
+3322049 shares traded on hands while it’s an average volume stands with 1.38M shares.
+In last trading session, the stock received positive focus on shares from Traders.
+The stock has performed 6.57% and it registered share value at $127.68 in recent trade transaction.
+It has dividend yield of 2.57% and Payout Ratio is 31.80%.

 PROFITABILITY RATIOS: The company’s net profit margin is 8.20%.
 It measures how much out of every dollar of sales a company actually keeps in earnings.
 Operating Margin is seen at 11.00%.
 Return on Assets (ROA) an indicator of how profitable a company is relative to its total assets, is 2.40%.
 Return on Equity (ROE) is 10.30% and Return on Investment (ROI) is 9.10%.